drummondlab/drummondlab.github.io/team/_posts/2022-08-19-josh-melamed.md

 image: /assets/images/team/josh-melamed-2022.png
 alum: false
 ---
-Josh is a [UChicago][1] undergraduate researcher focusing on the effects of fever on immune cells.
+Josh is a [UChicago][1] undergraduate researcher focusing on RNA condensation in mammalian cells and the effects of fever on immune cells.

 [1]: http://www.uchicago.edu